Ableton/AudioPerfLab/README.md

 ## Load

 A graph of the amount of time taken to process each audio buffer as a percentage of the buffer duration.
-Drop-outs and intervals without audio processing are drawn in red.
+Drop-outs are drawn in red.

 The switch controls if visualizations are active.
 It can be used to freeze the graphs in order to take a closer look.